Content: Participant Information Sheet - Supporting Information

 All research in the NHS is looked at by an independent group of people, called a Research Ethics Committee, to protect your interests.
 This study has been reviewed and given favourable opinion by _______________Research Ethics Committee.

 You should provide potential participants with places where they can access more information, for example:

 - General information about research: there are a number of web resources and booklets available, produced by research organisations, which explain why research is conducted, define some technical terms, and provide ideas as to the sorts of questions potential participants might like to ask before deciding if they will take part in research or not.
-Further guidance is available from our 'Links' page.
+Further guidance is available from our 'Resources' page.